The unofficial entry for you, for me, is paradox. A condition at the heart of the human creature.

 There are times when world history compounds the nature of internal paradox.
 For me, the origin of this compounded paradox traces back to Cuba.

-In 1951, my mother was born in Banes, Cuba.
-Banes was the hometown of Cuban president Fulgencio Batista, making it a prime location for US multinationals to continue to capitalize on the Cuban government’s alignment with industry.
-My grandfather was a blue-collar plant manager at the United Fruit mill.
-My mother would spend her formative years in the tropical cocoon of colonial bliss my grandparents would recall as the greatest years of their lives.
-The simultaneity of life unfolding elsewhere in Cuba saw my father’s family fighting to rid their island nation of American interests once and for all only to be shipwrecked in the fallout of the revolution, meaning the complete dissolution of their cultural and familial universe.
+In 1951, my American mother was born in Banes, Cuba.
+Banes was the hometown of Cuban president Fulgencio Batista, making it a prime location for US multinationals to capitalize on the Cuban government’s alignment with industry.
+My American grandfather was a blue-collar machinist who worked at the United Fruit mill.
+My mother would spend her formative years in the tropical cocoon of colonial bliss my American grandparents would recall as the greatest years of their lives.
+Nearby, my father’s family was fighting to rid their island nation of American interests, unknowingly tugging on a thread that would lead to the complete dissolution of their familial and cultural universe.

 Many years down the road my parents would meet in New Orleans.
-It was a seismic union—or rather, disunion—where both sides of the coin of history would converge in my heritage as a doubly-lived paradox awash in humanity’s geopolitical foibles.
+It was a seismic union where both sides of the coin of history would converge in my heritage as a doubly-lived paradox awash in humanity’s geopolitical foibles.